phiresky/blog/posts/2020/sqlite-performance-tuning.md

     pragma temp_store = memory;
     ```

     Stores temporary indices / tables in memory. sqlite automatically [creates temporary indices](https://www.sqlite.org/tempfiles.html#transient_indices) for some queries.
 Not sure how much this one helps.
+If your SQLite is creating temporary indices (check with `EXPLAIN QUERY PLAN`) you should probably create those indexes yourself in any case.

 -   Enable memory mapping